amineichou/born2beroot/README.md

 ### What is a `Firewall`?
 - A firewall is a network security system designed to monitor and control incoming and outgoing network traffic based on predetermined security rules.
 It acts as a barrier between a trusted internal network and untrusted external networks (like the internet), filtering the traffic that passes through it.

+### UFW
+1. ufw stands for Uncomplicated Firewall.
+It is a user-friendly front-end for managing netfilter, the firewall in the Linux kernel (specifically, iptables).
+It simplifies the process of setting up and managing a firewall on Linux systems.
+2. Check that the "UFW" program is installed : `dpkg -l | grep ufw`
+3. Check that it is working properly : `sudo service ufw status`
+4. List the active rules in UFW : `sudo ufw status`
+5. Add a new rules to open port 8080 : `sudo ufw allow 8080`
+6. Delete the new rule : `sudo ufw delete 8080`
+7. Basic Commands:
+- `ufw enable` : Turns on the firewall.
+- `ufw disable` : Turns off the firewall.
+- `ufw allow|deny` : Sets the default behavior for incoming connections.
+- `ufw allow <port>/<protocol>` : Opens a specific port for a protocol.
+- `ufw deny <port>/<protocol>` : Denies access to a specific port for a protocol.

 ### SUDO :
 - stands for "superuser do" and is a command used in Unix-like operating systems to execute commands with elevated privileges or as another user, typically the system administrator (superuser or root).
 - `sudo command`
+- Check if sudo is installed : `dpkg -l sudo`

 ### USER :
 #### 1. Check that a user has been added and to the "sudo" group or any other group.